-In setting the revenue and capital budgets, both councils take account of the known key financial risks that may affect their plans.
-In addition, the impacts of varying key assumptions in the medium term financial strategy are modelled to assess the sensitivity of the indicative budget figures, as detailed at Appendix 5.
+In setting the revenue and capital budgets, West Suffolk takes account of the known key financial risks that may affect its plans.
+In addition, the impacts of varying key assumptions in the medium term financial strategy are modelled to assess the sensitivity of the indicative budget figures, as detailed at Appendix 5 [TBC].
 This informs decisions about the level of working balances needed to provide assurance as to the robustness of the budget estimates.

 As West Suffolk changes direction, begins to operate in new ways and seeks new opportunities, the type of decisions we are now having to make will feel unfamiliar, more complex and could carry greater risks.
-For example, the councils' increasing focus on investment and on new delivery vehicles requires decisions that bring new risks and opportunities into play.
+For example, the council's increasing focus on investment and on new delivery vehicles requires decisions that bring new risks and opportunities into play.

-During 2015/16, both Councils adopted a new, positive approach to risk (link provided at the end of the MTFS) based on seven core principles as detailed below.
+[TBC] West Suffolk adopted a positive approach to risk (link provided at the end of the MTFS) based on seven core principles as detailed below.
 Our approach considers risk on a case by case basis and is documented at all stages.

 - A positive approach;

-- Contextual decision making;
+- · Contextual decision making;

 - Informed risk-taking;

 - Proportionate;

-- Decision risks vs delivery risks;
+- · Decision risks vs delivery risks;

 - A documented approach; and

 - Continuous improvement